shabiel/personal-website/articles/floss-weekly.rst

 software.
 It was developed by the Department of Veterans Affairs and Indian Health Service in the United States.
 It's viewed by many as a national treasure.

-VistA/RPMS is govenrnemnt developed software, and thus is in the public domain.
+VistA/RPMS is government developed software, and thus is in the public domain.

 VistA has had a big international success, esp.  in countries where Medicine is practiced in English: 16 hospitals in India that we know of; and above 50